 Before getting further into this topic, it may be fair to say that no two infant formulas are made the same, however, you may want to still ensure that you do not experience the same issues after switching which is why the next point is so important.

-So, how do you go about actually switching formulas?
+So, how do you go about actually switching baby formula brands or types?

-You should consult a trusted caretaker or your loved one before making a switch.
+You should consult a health care professional before making a switch.
 Your baby’s health care professional is just that – a professional.
 They would’ve advised other mothers on how to switch formula dozens of times before and they might have their own tips to share regarding the process and making it a smooth one.
 They will also be able to give you direct pointers regarding which formulas you should look for.

 You should introduce the new formula slowly if your baby is picky with bottle feeding.
 Try to give them a little bit of the new formula during the middle of the day, or whenever your baby is historically happier or calmer.
 This keeps your little one grounded and feeling like their world isn’t changing too much or too fast.